SebastianClaesson/sebastianclaesson.github.io/_posts/2022-10-04-AzureDevOpsExtension-Linux.md

 Meaning the agent can now download the files needed, call home to Azure DevOps and download the dependencies needed to install successfully.

 I hope this helps to cast some clarity on how the Azure DevOps agent extension works and how it can be used behind a proxy.
 Thank you for reading and if you enjoy the content I highly suggest that you checkout some of my great colleagues that's been part of figuring this out!
-They do produce some really great content :)

 [Björn Sundling](https://bjompen.com/#/)